zubanst/Arduino-IoT-PoC/README.md

 ```
 ### 2. Program the second Arduino Nano ESP32 as access point

-The second Arduino Nano ESP32, the A2 from the schematic will be programmed as Access Point and simple web server, getting commands from the local network.
+The second Arduino Nano ESP32, the A2 from the schematic, will be programmed as Access Point and simple web server, getting commands from the local network.
 Commands will trigger LED activity as proof for the web call.
 Wire first the device A2 as showed in the schematic.

 The code (SimpleWiFi-Server.ino):